esplito/coding-notes/testingjavascript/configure-jest-for-testing-js-applications.md

 	    './test/jest.server.js',
 	  ],
 	```
-5. Update the scripts in `package.json` and remove some unnecessary validation:
+5. Update the scripts in `package.json` and remove unnecessary use of the lint command in validation:
 ```json
 "scripts": {
     "test": "is-ci \"test:coverage\" \"test:watch\"",